microsoft/iot-curriculum/labs/iot/environment-monitor/steps/rules-pi-led-sensehat.md

     from azure.iot.device import MethodResponse
     ```

-1. Head to after the `sound_sensor_port` is defined and the pin is set to output, and before the `get_telemetry` function is defined

-1. Add the following code to set up the LED port number and configure it for output:

-    ```python
-    # Set the LED port to the digital port D3
-    # and mark it as OUTPUT meaning data needs to be
-    # written to it
-    led_port = 3
-    grovepi.pinMode(led_port, "OUTPUT")
-    ```

 1. Head to just before the `main_loop`

 1. Add the following code before the `main_loop`:

     ```python
-    # async code to light the LED, wait 10 seconds then
-    # turn the LED off
-    async def light_led():
-        # Send a value of 1 to the digital port
-        # This will turn the LED on
-        grovepi.digitalWrite(led_port, 1)

-        # Wait 10 seconds
-        await asyncio.sleep(10)

-        # Send a value of 0 to the digital port
-        # This will turn the LED off
-        grovepi.digitalWrite(led_port, 0)

     # Asynchronously wait for commands from IoT Central
     # If the TooLoud command is called, handle it
     async def command_listener(device_client):